dimagi/commcare-hq/corehq/README.rst

 ex-submodules
     Assorted functionality that used to live in separate repositories.
 See README in this directory for details. extensions
-    Framework for extending HQ functionality is a fork-like way.
+    Framework for extending HQ functionality in a fork-like way.
 Used to handle code specific to ICDS-CAS. fluff
     HQ-specific calculations that work with the ``fluff`` code in ``ex-submodules``. form_processor